tobal/zorp-tutorial/start_basic_concepts.rst

 Inheritance
 """""""""""

-As it has also mentioned a *Zone* can refer another *Zone* as its parent, which makes possible to create a tree from the *Zone* s.
+As it has also been mentioned, a *Zone* can refer another *Zone* as its parent, which makes possible to create a tree from the *Zone* s.
 This tree represents the administrative hierarchy of our network.
 When a *Rule* refers to a parent *Zone* in the hierarchy it implicitly refers to the whole subtree.
-It practically means that we accept a special kind of traffic in a parent *Zone* it will be accepted all of its child *Zone* s also.
+It practically means that if we accept a special kind of traffic in a parent *Zone*, it will be accepted in all of its child *Zone* s too.

 .. code-block:: python